tbjimmer/startup/README.md

-# Splatoon Weapon Kit Maker
+# Rocket League Crate Simulator

 [My Notes](notes.md)

-A customizer of a weapon kit based on Splatoon 3's kit system.
-It allows for the selection of a main weapon alongside a sub weapon and a special ability.
+A mimicry of Rocket League's old crate opening system where a user earns one of many crates by playing the game, then may opt to purchase keys for $1 each in order to open any crate of choice.
+The crate then returns a random item.
+The probabilities are decided by each item's rarity.

 > [!NOTE]